ioBroker/ioBroker.javascript/README.md

 * (Apollon77) Added rename/renameFile(Async) methods
 * (Apollon77) Deprecated get/setBinaryState(Async) methods and log a message on usage.
 Use Files instead!
 * (Apollon77) Deprecated usage of own states in javascript.X.scriptEnabled/Problem and log a message on usage.
 Use own states in 0_userdata.0 instead!
+* (bluefox) added axios to pre-installed modules. `request` will be removed in the future

 ### 6.1.4 (2022-11-14)
 * (bluefox) Corrected small error in rules